webix-hub/docs/data/kanban/templates.md

 }
 ~~~

-'height' property as well as 'width' can be defined as fixed value.
+the 'height' property as well as 'width' can be defined as a fixed value.

 <h3 id="template"><b>template</b></h3>